et-rimworld-mods/etrw-animal-materials/README.md

 To keep them from cluttering up the UI, they're in new categories like "Red Leathers", so that players can click around them quickly.

 ## Butcher
-- wools
 - down feathers?

-## Shells
-- fix recipes - they error out on the unfinished thing/item?